Many D.C. drug users not receiving consistent treatment after arrests, audit shows

 Thomas said the audit demonstrated both the importance of uninterrupted care for drug users who get arrested and the wisdom of expanding the use of diversion programs that allow those people to avoid jail altogether.

-The District “needs to be poised to support folks who are struggling at every juncture where we might meet them,” she said.
+D.C. “needs to be poised to support folks who are struggling at every juncture where we might meet them,” she said.